 Eid-ul-Adha is a time of reflection, prayer and celebration of the blessings we have in our lives.
 Muslims who pay Zakat are encouraged to sacrifice an animal to feed others and in particular the poor and needy.

-This year many individuals and families have been affected by the COVID pandemic.
+This year many individuals and families are still being affected by the COVID pandemic.
 Will you help us to reach these vulnerable families and provide them with essential food for Eid?

 Your donation can make all the difference

 Due to Covid-19 issues, ordering of the animals and arranging logistics need to happen sooner.
 Please do note the earlier than usual closing date for orders stated below.

 Qurbani is a religious sacrifice of an animal on the days of Eid-ul-Adha as an offering to Allah (swt).
 Prophet Muhammad (saw) performed this rite and Muslims today continue to follow his example.